SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-8.md

 **Things to Remember:**
 * Destructors should never emit exceptions.
 If functions called in a destructor may throw, the destructor should catch any exceptions, then swallow them or terminate the program.
-* If class clients need to be able to react to exceptions thrown during an operation, the clss should provide a regular (i.e., non-destructor) function that performs the operation.
+* If class clients need to be able to react to exceptions thrown during an operation, the class should provide a regular (i.e., non-destructor) function that performs the operation.